-World Vision® GESI Continuum Not GESI Responsive GESI Absent There is no consideration of gender norms and unequal power relations, or potential patterns of gender equality or social inclusion in the design or delivery of program activities.
+World Vision® GESI Continuum GESI Responsive Not GESI Responsive GESI Absent There is no consideration of gender norms and unequal power relations, or potential patterns of gender equality or social inclusion in the design or delivery of program activities.
 There is no discussion of the gendered or inclusive dimensions of the environment where programs may be operating in and how this may affect interventions.
-Not GESI GESI Exploitative Reinforces, uses and/or takes advantage of gender inequalities, social norms and stereotypes.
+GESI Exploitative Reinforces, uses and/or takes advantage of gender inequalities, social norms and stereotypes.
 GESI Insensitive Gender norms and social inequalities are acknowledged as key aspects of context but not brought into any aspects of program planning, delivery, or feedback.
-GESI Responsive GESI Accommodating/ Sensitive Acknowledges but works around gender, disability or other social differences and inequalities to achieve project objectives.
+GESI Accommodating/ Sensitive Acknowledges but works around gender, disability or other social differences and inequalities to achieve project objectives.
 Interventions address practical needs of vulnerable groups but not the underlying root causes of inequality or exclusion.
 There is a "missed opportunity" to shift norms that reinforce inequality and exclusion.
 GESI Transformative Actively seeks to engage with and transform gender and social inequalities in the long term to achieve GESI sustainable change.
 Challenges or shifts gender norms, unequal power relations, stereotypes and discriminatory practices.
 Promotes equitable systems.
-GOAL Better development outcomes for the most vulnerable.